Children and young people

+Children under 12 do not need to wear a face covering.
 Scientific evidence continues to show that children and young people, especially those under 12, are less likely to develop serious illness and to spread the virus to other children and adults.
-Therefore, babies and toddlers are exempt due to risk of overheating, suffocation and strangulation, and children and young people under 12 years of age are also exempt from the mandatory requirement to wear a face covering.

 - the child or young person’s capacity to wear a face covering appropriately